-The Health Resources and Services Administration (HRSA) is accepting applications for the fiscal year (FY) 2021 for the State Newborn Screening Interoperability Implementation Program.
-The purpose of this program is to support state newborn screening programs in the implementation of comprehensive data interoperability plans to ensure infants with a condition identifiable through newborn screening are screened, diagnosed, and treated in a timely manner.
+The Health Resources and Services Administration (HRSA) is accepting applications for fiscal year (FY) 2020 Innovations in Newborn Screening Interoperability program.
+The purpose of this program is to enhance data interoperability in the newborn screening (NBS) system.
+The recipient will accomplish this by serving as a national leader and resource on health information data interoperability and providing technical assistance, training, and education in data interoperability to state NBS programs.